StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 And he's having fun.

-But then I think a bit more and realize there some other parallel universe where I didn't.
-But then I think a bit more
+But then I think a bit more and realize there's another parallel universe where I got towed.

 You win some, you lose some.